 Credit is awarded for those who have attained qualifying scores on Advanced Placement (AP) examinations.
 Credit will be awarded only upon receipt of an official AP score report from the College Board.
 For more information or complete Advanced Placement policy, see the Office of Enrollment Management.

-Octobe October 28 Weekly Planner
+Octobe r 21- Weekly Planner

-Sunday 22
+Sunday 21

-Monday 23
+Monday 22

-Tuesday 24
+Tuesday 23

-Wednesday 25
+Wednesday 24

-Thursday 26
+Thursday 25

-Friday 27 Last day to withdraw
+Friday 26 Last day to withdraw

-Saturday 28
+Saturday 27

 DIRECTED STUDIES